 - arm64

 The description and licenseInfo properties document what the layer contains and its licensing terms.
-The sourceCodeHash property triggers layer version creation when the ZIP file changes; use filebase64sha256 to compute the hash from your local file.
-This ensures functions always get the latest code without manual version management.
+The sourceCodeHash property triggers new layer version creation when the ZIP content changes.
+Without sourceCodeHash, Pulumi won’t detect code changes and won’t create new versions.

 Beyond these examples

-These snippets focus on specific layer-level features: local and S3-based deployment, runtime and architecture compatibility, and metadata and change detection.
+These snippets focus on specific layer version features: local and S3-based deployment, runtime and architecture compatibility, and metadata and version management.
 They’re intentionally minimal rather than full sharing solutions.

 The examples may reference pre-existing infrastructure such as S3 buckets with layer ZIP files for S3-based deployment.
-They focus on publishing the layer rather than provisioning storage or configuring function access.
+They focus on configuring the layer version rather than provisioning storage or permissions.

 To keep things focused, common layer patterns are omitted, including: